siggame/blog/_source/_posts/2013-04-17-Smarter-Arena-Scheduler.md

 scheduler.

-### A Smarter Arena Scheduler As it happens, I'm writing this blog
+### A Smarter Arena Scheduler

-entry in a big comment at the bottom of a file where I'm testing the algorithm for a smarter arena scheduler.
-To explain the algorithm, first I have to go back to the reason the arena exists.</p>
+As it happens, I'm writing this blog entry in a big comment at the bottom of a file where I'm testing the algorithm for a smarter arena scheduler.
+To explain the algorithm, first I have to go back to the reason the arena exists.

 The arena has an impossible task.
 It exists to determine a total ordering of AIs.
 How is this an impossible task?
 Rock, paper,